thephm/hal_md/docs/journey.md

 I worked as an Engineering Manager at a startup full of Linux folks and they created a home-grown recruitment system using flat files for interview notes and folders containing resumes.
 This stuck in my head for a long time, such a simple solution with permissions controlled by Linux file system and Web auth.

+## 2002

+I came up with the idea to visualize and manage our social networks like we do with computer networks.
+This lead me to find and learn about social network science.

 ## 2003

+With some friends we started a company to build out my vision.
+We failed to get funding and it fizzled away.

+## 2007

 After my failed social networking software startup.
 I started developing a tool for myself based on the same concept and nicknamed it HAL.
 It was built with PHP, MySQL, and Javascript and I continued tweaking it over the years while sipping in my network data.

 ## 2021